 - What type of internship will you be seeking and how will it enhance your overall study abroad experience?

-Please note: Your unofficial transcript will also be reviewed.
+Please note: The student' s academic record will also be reviewed.